 7. Calbee Potato Chips Nori Shio (Salted Seaweed)

 Calbee, Japan’s leading potato chip maker, has two entire spots on this list.
 Complementing entry number 9 is salty seaweed (norishio) flavored potato chips.
 They are a welcome contrast to the bold taste of consommé.
-Highlighting the lightly salted chips flecked with seaweed pieces is the aroma of seaweed, which together with the crunchiness of each chip creates a highly addictive snack.
+Highlighting the lightly salted chips flecked with seaweed pieces is the aroma of seaweed.
+This together with the crunchiness of each chip creates a highly addictive snack.
 If you want to try salted seaweed chips, start with Calbee Norishio, as they are Japan’s best-selling salted seaweed snack.

 6. Kameda Seika Happy Turn